apache/druid/docs/design/segments.md

 ## Segments with different schemas

 Druid segments for the same datasource may have different schemas.
 If a string column (dimension) exists in one segment but not another, queries that involve both segments still work.
-Queries for the segment without the dimension behave as if the dimension contains only null values.
+Queries for the segment without the dimension behave as if the dimension contains only blank values (default) or null valies (SQL-compatible mode).
 Similarly, if one segment has a numeric column (metric) but another does not, queries on the segment without the metric generally operate as expected.
 Aggregations over the missing metric operate as if the metric doesn't exist.

 ## Column format